riddlesio/docker-sandbox/README.md

 ```

 This runs the test suite in its intirety.
 Markers can be added if
 you want to run only a subset of tests.
-For instance, runnint the
+For instance, running the
 tests for the Java compiler can be done as follows:
 ```
 bin/sandbox-scripts test java and compiler